 Portable Mosquito Fighter

 Plus it weighs 7 ounces.
 7. That’s less than a respectable-sized container of mosquito spray.
-The size is about the same as a solar recharger so you put in the refill, slide the operating button to lock, and boom, you’ve got a super mosquito shield fitting comfortably in the pack.
+The size of the Thermacell Radius Zone is about the same as a solar recharger so you put in the refill, slide the operating button to lock, and boom, you’ve got a super mosquito shield fitting comfortably in the pack.
 It’s also airplane safe so if you’ve got upcoming trips to warm climates – Africa, definitely Brazil, South America in general – this is a no-brainer in your checked luggage.
 My only advice is to bring a recharger.
 And if you’ll be traveling for any serious amount of time, bring a few refills.

 What can be Fixed?